-These strategies will be monitored through admin walk-throughs and reinforced at staff meetings to ensure schoolwide practices to support 21st Century Learning and College and Career Readiness.
+These strategies will be monitored through admin learning walks and reinforced at staff meetings to ensure schoolwide practices to support 21st Century Learning and College and Career Readiness.

 (Tier 2) Students that are at risk of becoming disengaged in school and show poor attendance or negative behavior will be supported through our counseling referral system and appropriate interventions will be determined.
 During registration, counselors review the transcript with the students, giving additional support to students who have D's or F's.
 Students are placed in APEX, Bridge, and/or Summer School courses.
-Students are given additional assistance from teachers and counselors both in class and after school and on Saturday to ensure student success.
+Students are given additional assistance from teachers and counselors both in class and after school and on Saturdays to ensure student success.
+Project Kinship Specialist will conduct mediations, check-ins, and restortative circles as needed.

-(Tier3) Students demonstrating chronic absenteeism and persistently low academic achievement and engagement will be put on a student success plan where parents, teachers, and counselors come together to monitor and support our most needy students and ensure student attendance and improvement in behavior.
+(Tier 3) Students demonstrating chronic absenteeism and persistently low academic achievement and engagement will be put on a Student Success Plan (SSP) or a Behavior Intervention Plan (BIP) where parents, teachers, and counselors come together to monitor and support our most needy students and ensure student attendance and improvement in behavior.
 Counselors, the Higher Education Coordinator, and other support staff are continuing to meet with the students during classes, and during late-night sessions.
 The administration and staff are able to participate in all of these meetings.
 Students who are struggling are supported through parent and student communication by teachers, counselors, and other support staff.
+The Project Kinship consultant will work closely with the COST Team to provide support and resources both onsite and in the community.